DeVaughn Akoon-Purcell: Oklahoma City Blue (2019–2020)

 On September 30, 2019, Akoon-Purcell signed with the Oklahoma City Thunder.
 He was cut from the team in the preseason and was signed by their G League affiliate, the Oklahoma City Blue.
 On January 21, 2020, Akoon-Purcell posted 33 points and 7 rebounds in a 125–116 win over the Austin Spurs.
 The following game, he scored 38 points while adding eight rebounds, two assists and one steal in a 144–140 loss to the Texas Legends.

 Tofaş (2020–2021)

 On September 2, 2020, Akoon-Purcell signed a one-month deal with the Bakken Bears.
-However on September 29, he signed with Tofaş of the Turkish league.
+However, on September 29, he signed with Tofaş of the Turkish league.

 Akoon-Purcell played for the Atlanta Hawks in the 2021 NBA summer league, scoring 13 points in 27 minutes on 6–9 shooting and grabbing 8 rebounds and 2 steals at his debut in a 85–83 loss against the Boston Celtics and former Hapoel Tel-Aviv teammate Yam Madar.

 Galatasaray (2021–2022)

-On August 23, 2021, Akoon-Purcell signed a one year deal with Galatasaray Nef of the Turkish Basketbol Süper Ligi (BSL), with the option of an additional season.
+On August 23, 2021, Akoon-Purcell signed a one-year deal with Galatasaray Nef of the Turkish Basketbol Süper Ligi (BSL), with the option of an additional season.

-Lokomotiv Kuban (2022–present)
+Lokomotiv Kuban (2022–2024)

 On December 1, 2022, he signed with Lokomotiv Kuban of the VTB United League.